cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

      # Host port that is used by stream client
      pipes.app1pipe.sink.port=10000

-  :Note:  Please note that the target file must be accessible to the File Tailer user.
-To check, you can use the
+**Note**: Please note that the target file must be accessible to the File Tailer user.
-          `more` command with the File Tailer user:

 Available at: [link]

 Starting and Stopping the Daemon ................................

 To Start a file tailer daemon execute:
   ``sudo service file-tailer start``

 To Stop a file tailer daemon execute:
   ``sudo service file-tailer start``

-:Note: File Tailer stores log files in the /var/log/file-tailer directory.
+**Note** : File Tailer stores log files in the /var/log/file-tailer directory.
 PID, states and statistics are stored in the /var/run/file-tailer directory.

 Configuring Authentication Client for File Tailer .................................................